girlcrew/test/README.md

     25 % 5 = 5

 ### Problem 6
-Return only unique/distinct values from a list.
+Return only unique/distinct values from a list of numbers.

     [1, 1, 2, 3, 4, 4, 4, 5, 5] => [1, 2, 3, 4, 5]

 ### Question 7
-Return the distinct values from a list as a string joined with the count of occurrences.
+Return the distinct values from a list of numbers as a string, joined with the count of occurrences.

     [1, 1, 2, 3, 4, 4, 4, 5, 5] => '1(2) 2(1) 3(1) 4(3) 5(2)'